 Teaching and Learning Strategy

-The teaching strategy will be determined by the Host Institution.
-It may comprise Lectures and/or tutorials or other teaching strategies as deemed appropriate by the Host Institution.
-It is expected that teaching will be delivered at the equivalent of 10 hrs per week over 25 weeks.
-The actual times will vary depending on the nature of the exchange and specific details will be included in the agreement with the Host Institution.
+The Tutorials (in-module) may comprise timetabled training sessions at the Host Institution and/or less formal, but regular, work-placement training.
+The Tutorials (in-module) will be delivered at the equivalent of 10 hrs per week.
+The actual times will vary depending on the nature of the placement and specific details will be included in the agreement with the Host Institution.

 - Literacy - Proficiency in reading and writing through a variety of media